1. Using a seat belt:

 We take driver license and permit practice test questions from a pool of more than 1,000 questions.
 They cover all aspects of the Florida Driver Handbook.

-The large number of practice questions helps you pass the exam – guaranteed!
+The large number of practice questions will help you pass the real examination – guaranteed!

-Each DMV practice test in this series has 25 random questions.
+Each practice test for Florida Driver License or Permit has 25 random questions.

-After each question, you’ll get instant feedback.
+After each question, you will get instant feedback.
 If your answer isn’t correct, there is a short comment to help you look up the answer in the Florida Official Handbook.

 Note that the real Florida test has 50 questions.

 Why Have We Shortened the Practice Tests?

 Our studies show that our users are much more likely to take many practice tests when tests are shorter (25 instead of 50 questions).
-After practicing, users have been exposed to more questions and do better on the real exam.
+After practicing, users have been exposed to more questions and do better on the real examination.

 How Should You Study for the Permit Test?

 The passing score in Florida is 80 percent, which means you must correctly answer at least 40 out of 50 questions, or 20 of 25 question on the practice test.

-It is a good idea to aim higher when you practice.
-We recommend that you take enough sample tests to make sure you can easily reach a score of 100 percent.
+It is a good idea to aim higher than that when you take the practice test.
+We recommend that you take enough tests to make sure you can easily reach a score of 100 percent.

-Read up on mistakes and try to understand why you missed a question.
+Read up on mistakes and asked yourself why you missed the answer.
 Did you misunderstand the question?
 Did you read too fast?
 Or did you simply not know the answer?

 Who Must Take the Florida Knowledge Test?

 Anyone who applies for their first original learner’s permit or driver license must successfully pass the written knowledge test.

 If you move to Florida and hold a driver’s license from another country, you must generally pass all test before you can get a Florida license.
 If you have a license issued in Canada, France, or Republic of Korea (South Korea), the knowledge test and skills test are waived unless your driving ability is questionable.